chiromancy/mold-cmake-c/README.md

 * Add Picotest to test in place of catch
 * Integrate Criterion into project as another option https://github.com/Snaipe/Criterion/
 * create a mold-c project
+* Eliminate superfluous extra level of directories for tests